When scientists go nuts: bizarre outputs in publications

 Grow me like you do.. what are you waiting for

-Its all Hippothetical 🙂
+It’s all Hippothetical 🙂

 This is to all repetitive spammers